The visual symbol of French Craft Beer

 Seafood Dishes

-The coastal regions of France serve some of the world’s most exquisite dishes made from seafood.
-Fish dishes like grilled shrimp and scallops can complement wheat beers or saison for lighter fare.
-Dark ale is a great match for more robust seafood dishes like bouillabaisse or paella.
+The coastal regions of France kinda serve some of the world’s most exquisite meals, mostly from seafood.
+Fish dishes such as grilled shrimp and scallops can pair up with wheat beers or saisons, for a lighter bite.
+Then dark ale works really well with heavier seafood plates, think bouillabaisse or paella, the kind that feels more robust and warming.

 Desserts